THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 Blogging gives your passion a focus

 I’m having a blast traveling and writing about odd places, interviewing off beat people and seeing the world around me as if for the first time.
-Check out my visit to the best beach town on the Gulf of Mexico or my West Texas Train trip.
+Check out my visit to the best beach town on the Gulf of Mexico or an exploration of the ghost town of Terlingua.
 Because of my blog, I was fearless in going deeper into my vacation destinations.

 My former colleagues can’t believe I don’t miss my old job.
 I tell them that I have never been more energized in a career than I am in blogging.
 Whether you are ending or beginning a career, a family or a new life, think about blogging as a way to give and get support.

 One thing that hasn’t changed in four years.
 Bluehost still seems to be the go-to company to start a blog.
 That was the recommendation I got when I researched it exhaustively both then and now.
 I am that anal.

 Because I was basically starting over, I spend a lot of time with tech support at Bluehost and they wonderful.
 I wish it was as easy to get a human to help me over the phone at my bank and my cell phone provider.

 While having a blog with Bluehost only cost a few dollars a month, you can start a blog for free with some other companies.
 When I investigated that route, there were a lot of restrictions.
 I felt like I’d just have to start over at some point with Bluehost.
 But it is an option.